 If there is a debt forgiveness, the forgiven amount is applied automatically to reduce the debtor's loss carryforwards (with non-capital losses being ground down before net capital losses are reduced).
 To the extent that a forgiven amount remains after eliminating the loss carryforward balances, the debtor may apply the debt forgiveness on an elective basis to reduce undepreciated capital cost and resource expenditures.
-If these pools have been exhausted, the forgiven amount remains after any elective amounts have been applied, 50% of the remaining forgiven amount is included in income (Forgiven Included Amount).
+If these pools have been exhausted, the forgiven amount can be applied to reduce the adjusted cost base of certain capital property or reduce current year capital losses.
+If a forgiven amount remains after any elective amounts have been applied, 50% of the remaining forgiven amount is included in income (Forgiven Included Amount).
 The rules that apply to a debtor that is a partnership are different in a number of respects.